Disclaimer: I do not own Kingdom Hearts, nor am I making any money off this fanfiction.

 Sora knew he could go to the Board and get Squall fired… It'd be the easiest solution, and the perfect revenge.
 But that wouldn't break his heart.
 And if Sora couldn't stomp Squall's heart into the ground, then Squall would never come close to understanding what he had done to Sora.

 It was nearly midnight when Sora heard someone banging on his apartment door.
 He paused, on his bed with his earbuds in, Phoenix crooning away softly to help him through his next creative writing piece due in a week's time.
 He thumped his pen on his notebook where it rested on his knees and wondered if maybe his mind had been playing tricks on him.

 Then the knock came again, louder and more desperate.

 Sora yanked his earphones out, clad only in his boxers as he made his way across his dirty living room.
 A pizza box was left open on the coffee table, along with several empty soda cans, and the TV was muted, showing some policemen on a wild car chase.
 He hadn't had company in a few days, so he hadn't felt the need to clean up.
 Now he was regretting that decision.

 When he opened all the locks and peeped the door open a crack, he found Riku looking in at him, breathing raggedly.

 The taller boy shoved the door open, brushing past Sora.
-He looked curtly around the living room and dirtier kitchen, and at the ajar bedroom door in the back of the one bedroom apartment.
+He looked curtly around the living room and the dirtier kitchen, and at the ajar bedroom door in the back of the one bedroom apartment.
 Then he licked his lips and stuffed his fists into his pockets.
-Sora noted that his converses were untied, like he'd hastily shoved them on.
+Sora noted that his Converses were untied, like he'd hastily shoved them on.

 "Riku?"
 Sora shut the door behind him, leaning against it.
 He was in a state of disbelief.
 After watching the silver-haired boy walk away during lunch earlier, he hadn't expected to see him again for quite some time apart from the few classes they shared.